 Several East Harlem business owners are ramping up efforts to fight condemnation proceedings that would ultimately lead to their eviction.

-The East Harlem Small Business Association, which represents a group of mostly African American and Hispanic landlords and tenants who say the city’s Economic Development Corp., is displacing them to make way for an East Harlem Media, Entertainment and Cultural Center.
+The East Harlem Small Business Association, which represents a group of mostly African American and Hispanic landlords and tenants, say the city’s Economic Development Corp. is displacing them to make way for an East Harlem Media, Entertainment and Cultural Center.
 The association’s lawsuit says those who will ultimately benefit from the project are “investors principally of Caucasian heritage.”